 Club Announcements

-• Revised Bylaws passed March 28 2022: Bylaws 2022 final
+• Revised Bylaws passed by affirmation March 28 2022: Bylaws 2022 final

 • Explaining Bylaws Revisions